Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Growing Nasturtiums

-Soil: Any well-drained soil.
+Soil: Any well draining soil.

 Watering: Moderate watering.